 |---|---|

-| What can change? | Workflow file, release job, package, deploy target, or production-adjacent system. |
+| What can change? | Workflow file, release job, package, deploy target, or system that can affect production. |

 | Which authority is used? | CI secret, service token, cloud role, package credential, or tool identity. |